theverymistergames/unity-common/Blueprints/README.md

 # MisterGames Blueprints v0.3.1

-A node-based visual scripting tool, implemented without using reflection or code generation.
+A node-based visual scripting tool, implemented with structs, interfaces and generic methods to avoid boxing, without using reflection or code generation.

 **Blueprint** is an alternative to the `MonoBehaviour` component script written in C#.
 - Script logic is represented by nodes and connections between them;